Legal

 Total timeline from start to owning property: typically 2–3 months.

-As a PT PMA owner, you face tax obligations in both countries:
+As a PT PMA owner, you face tax obligations in both Indonesia and your home country:

 Indonesian tax: